wjrforcyber/SynArchive/README.md

 - Some tricky points that need to be manually modified
 - The result image I archived which for simply pull and build

+## CUDD
+> [!NOTE]
+> No image is given since it could be easily build without further modification.
+[CUDD](https://github.com/wjrforcyber/CUDD) is a package written in C for the manipulation of decision diagrams.

 ## OpenRoad
 [OpenRoad](https://github.com/The-OpenROAD-Project/OpenROAD) is also archived here for others to use, I didn't modify anything particular, the project is built and prepared for course MICS5520 L01(Physical Design Automation of Digital Systems) from [Prof. Yuzhe Ma](https://www.yuzhe-ma.com).